expectedtodie/expectedtodie/_posts/2024-01-14-expectedtodie-part9.md

 <img src="/images/blog/TaylorWedding.jpeg" width="300px">

+My focus has been more along the spiritual line, exploring with an open mind everything from presence to the "law of attraction", manifestation, meditation, soul contracts, previous lives, multi-verse, etc.  This really has nothing to do with the cancer, which I give little thought to, if it is indeed still there.
+It is about life, why we are here and where we are going and how I am meant to live.

 While I was in Tampa, FL in December it was time for my MRI.
 We were staying at a place right on the beach about 40 minutes from Moffitt Cancer Center, and so, with some trepedation, I returned to the same campus I had spent so much time at years before.
 Funny story, I left the AirBnB at 6:00am and sat down outside Moffitt waiting for their doors to open.
 I crossed my legs and realized I still had my slippers on.
 I work full-time remotely and always wear my slippers and managed to walk out of the house and drive for 40 minutes and never realized I forgot to put on shoes!
 Well, at least I had pants on.